derekdylu/plant-hunter/README.md

 netlify.toml            Netlify build and runtime configuration
 ```

-## Security

-Please follow [`SECURITY.md`](SECURITY.md) and do not publish credentials, personal data, or vulnerability details in a public issue.
-The event endpoints are intentionally unauthenticated because they receive anonymous browser events; validation and per-IP rate limiting reduce abuse but cannot prevent distributed false analytics submissions.

 ## Publication checklist

 - Confirm that the repository owner has the right to publish the source, campaign copy, documentary excerpts, logos, illustrations, photographs, fonts, and other media.